VeronikaRuliskova/help/docs/using-price-list.md

 To use the price calculator:
 1. Choose [sender type](sender-type.md#what-is-a-sender-type-and-how-can-i-use-it)
 2. Either enter the amount you want to invest, or the number of SMS messages you want to send
-3. Now, you can see how many messages you can send for the entered amount, or how much money you need to invest for desired amount of SMS messages
+3. Now, you can see how many messages you can send for the entered amount, or how much money you need to invest for the desired amount of SMS messages
 4. Depending on the top-up amount level, the calculator will display bonus offers you can reach if you pay a little extra
 5. Click on All operators to see SMS prices for all operators